MORE ARTICLES YOU'LL LOVE

 Am pleased to know am not alone.
 Thyroidectomy, 1996.

-5. blank diana narvaez says
+5. blank diana narvaez says:

 I finally found you.
 Someone who understands, knows and lives the real life of a person who has had a TOTAL thyroidectomy, (even partial).
 Cáncer is cáncer.
 The effects or “secondary effects” are forever lasting.
 I had 2 blood transfusions, radiation, suffered chevoxtec syndrome and had a thyroid storm episode.
 These have affected my quality of life yet doctors don’t recognize the seriousness and the impact this has.
 The Medical community “CAN’T” Acknowledge this if not Social Security would be swampped.
 It is called The GOOD Cancer because of the high ratio thyroidectomy has on patients with the benefits of disregard of the patient’s life expectancy thus ignoring our quality of life as well.